hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 IMPORTANT!
 Be aware that if a StreamGauge is linked, then the Floodgate's height will be set always when below low or above high threshold, instead of triggering once when the thresholds are crossed.

-Curretly you can only link a single StreamGague with a Floodgate.
+Curretly you can only link a single StreamGauge with a Floodgate.
 However, there is no limit with how many Floodgates can be connected to a certain StreamGauge.

 # Known Limitations
 1. The trigger settings are NOT synchronized to neighboring Floodgates.
 This might be fixed in the future